blazerrik/show-off/README.md

 # To improve is to change.
-# creating and changing a branch
+# There is nothing permanent, except change.